 Councillors have to balance the needs and interests of the residents and voters in the area within regulatory requirements and budget constraints.
 Councillors therefore play a central role in the decision making within The Moray Council.

-The Council is responsible for a diverse range of statutory, regulatory and discretionary services covering Community, Care, Education, Environment, Leisure, Roads and Transport.
+The Council is responsible for a diverse range of statutory, regulatory and discretionary services covering for example Community, Care, Education, Environment, Leisure, Roads and Transport.

 To carry out these functions, the Council employ approximately 5144 people (March 2010).
 The Moray Council's budget for 2010/11 equates to approximately £198.59 million.